b-kirsch/cold_pool_morphology/README.md

 # cold_pool_morphology

 ## Overview
-Code to reproduce the results and plots of the study on observed morphology and growth of convective cold pools by B. Kirsch, C. Hohenegger, and F. Ament.
-Data sources are the observations of a dense surface-based network of custom-designed APOLLO and WXT weather stations as well as an X-band rain radar during the FESSTVaL 2021 field experiment (Hohenegger et al., 2023) and the precursor FESST@HH 2020 (Kirsch et al., 2022).
+Code to reproduce the results and plots of the study "Morphology and growth of convective cold pools observed by a dense station network in Germany" by B. Kirsch, C. Hohenegger, and F. Ament submitted to QJRMS.
+Primary data are the observational data sets of APOLLO and WXT weather stations as well as an X-band rain radar during the FESSTVaL 2021 field experiment (Hohenegger et al., 2023) and the precursor FESST@HH 2020 (Kirsch et al., 2022).
 The respective data sets are openly available for download.

 ## Description of files
 ### Code